 The liberal agenda is dishonest.

-towards subverting the prevailing theologies of the various sociological
+is directed towards subverting the prevailing theologies of the various

-groupings involved and replacing them by a single set of anodyne beliefs
+sociological groupings involved and replacing them by a single set of anodyne

-intended to serve as a basis for common action: though to what end, apart
+beliefs intended to serve as a basis for common action: though to what

-from general works of charity (which are not the exclusive preserve of
+end, apart from general works of charity (which are not the exclusive preserve

 and dissimulation.
 For years the "Anglican Roman Catholic International